-Duane Allman started playing this after hearing the version by an influential Blues musician named Taj Mahal.
-His brother Gregg gave him the Taj Mahal album as well as a bottle of medicine for his cold.
-The next time Gregg saw him, Duane had emptied the bottle, washed the label off, and was using it to play slide guitar.
+Duane Allman started playing this after hearing the version by an influential blues musician named Taj Mahal, who recorded it in 1968.
+Duane's brother Gregg gave him the Taj Mahal album as well as a bottle of medicine for his cold; the next time Gregg saw him, Duane had emptied the bottle, washed the label off, and was using it to play slide guitar.

-After Duane's death, Betts played the slide guitar on this at concerts.
-He was reluctant to do so because he did not want to compete with Allman's legend.
+After Duane's death, the band kept playing the song with Betts handling the slide guitar, something he wasn't keen on doing at first because he didn't want to compete with Duane's legend.

 At the end of Duane Allman's guitar solo, he hit an off-key note that his brother Gregg called the "note from hell."
 The song made the album warts and all, as these things happen during live performances.